 The microcontroller provides a brown-out detection circuit that triggers if the power supply (V{DD}) drops below a brown-out threshold voltage (V{BTH}) .
 If a brown-out condition is detected, the system may generate an interrupt or a system reset.
-The default condition is to reset the microcontroller.
+The default condition is to generate an interrupt, so BOR must be enabled.
 Brown-out resets are controlled with the Power-On and Brown-Out Reset Control (PBORCTL) register.
 The BORIOR bit in the PBORCTL register must be set for a brown-out condition to trigger a reset; if BORIOR is clear, an interrupt is generated.
 When a Brown-out condition occurs during a Flash PROGRAM or ERASE operation, a full system reset is always triggered without regard to the setting in the PBORCTL register.